chralmli/gavel-glance-SP2/README.md

 ## Project Overview

 This auction website connects to the Noroff API to provide a platform for users to buy and sell items.
-Registered users receive 1000 credits initially and can earn more by selling items.
+Registered users receive 1000 credits initially.
 Unregistered users can browse listings, but only registered users can bid.

 ## Features